ksylvan/RaspberryPiSetup/README.md

     Complete!
     [root@pidora ~]#

-Then rebooted (because of the kernel upgrade).
+This took about 10-15 minutes to complete.
+Once done, I rebooted (because of the kernel upgrade).

+    [root@pidora ~]# shutdown -r now
+    Connection to pidora closed by remote host.
+    Connection to pidora closed.

 ## Wireless setup.

 Use the instructions from here: http://fedoraproject.org/wiki/Networking/CLI#Wifi

+You can use this command to scan the wireless networks:

+    nmcli device wifi list

-Basically, first do this:
+And then do this:

-    nmcli device wifi connect NotTheRealNetworkName password NotTheRealPassword
+    nmcli device wifi connect YourNetworkSSID password NotTheRealPassword

-This will connect to the wifi network and create a file the needed files in /etc/sysconfig/network-scripts/ (a file called ifcfg-NotTheRealNetworkName and keys-NotTheRealNetworkName).
+This will connect to the wifi network named YourNetworkSSID and create the needed files in /etc/sysconfig/network-scripts/ (a file called ifcfg-YourNetworkSSID and keys-YourNetworkSSID).

-Use the "pifconfig" command (the renamed ifconfig command, don't ask me why!) to verify that things are working.
+Use the "pifconfig" command to verify that things are working.

 Now we can reboot again to ensure that the system auto-connects to the wifi network.

 At this point, we have a system configured to connect to the WiFi network.

+## Problems with the Pidora "headless" mode

+The way the Pidora headless mode works is that it runs /usr/bin/headon early in the boot process.
+The intent is to be able to login to your RPi without having to have a monitor and keyboard handy.

+The /usr/bin/headon script does a few things if it finds the /boot/headless file:

+1. Start the sshd service and stop and disable the firstboot graphical service.

+2. Set up the rootfs-resize service and runs it (if the /boot/headless file contains the RESIZE directive).

+3. Set up /etc/sysconfig/network-scripts/ifcfg-eth0

+4. restart NetworkManager

+5. flash the IP address (using the RPi LED) and read the IP address (through the speakers).

+What this means is that if you typically don't have your ethernet cable plugged into the device (or only intend to use it on Wireless only), the boot process will have to time out before going on.

+So, in order to create a truly headless server, I did a few things:

+1. Remove /boot/headless

+    [root@pidora ~]# rm /boot/headless
+    rm: remove regular file ‘/boot/headless’? y
+    [root@pidora ~]#

+2. Set the default target to multi-user.target (no graphical desktop, saves some memory).

+    [root@pidora ~]# systemctl set-default multi-user.target

+3. Use "ssh -X" and system-config-date to set the timezone (not strictly necessary).

+4. I made the ifcfg-YourNetworkSSID and keys-YourNetworkSSID files read-only (even to root)

+    [root@pidora ~]# cd /etc/sysconfig/network-scripts/
+    [root@pidora network-scripts]# chattr +i *YourNetworkSSID*
+    [root@pidora network-scripts]# echo testing >> keys-YourNetworkSSID
+    -bash: keys-YourNetworkSSID: Permission denied
+    [root@pidora network-scripts]#

+Now, I shut down the pi, removed the ethernet cable, and restarted it.